This week inHusker history

 «1965: Two quick Missouri TDs put Nebraska in a 14-0 hole, but the Huskers fight back for a tense 16-14 win in Columbia.
 Pete Tatman (pictured) scored both Husker touchdowns, and Larry Wachholtz's 26-yard field goal with 5:56 remaining was the game-winner.

 1970: After Colorado cuts Nebraska's lead to 15-13 in the fourth quarter, a 79-yard kickoff return by Jeff Kinney helps put NU back in command and the Huskers pull away for a 29-13 victory in Boulder.

-1975: Colorados avalanche of turnovers and Nebraskas 500-plus yards of offense add up to 63-21 Husker win.
+1975: Colorados avalanche of turnovers and Nebraskas 500-plus yards of offense add up to 63-21 Husker win in Lincoln.

 1980: Third-team I-back Roger Craig rushes for 176 yards and three TDs in a 45-7 romp at Colorado.

 «1985: Tom Rathman's 84-yard run (pictured) late in the third quarter breaks a 7-7 stalemate and sparks the Huskers to a 17-7 win over Colorado.